What does it take to be a good manager? Some say it's empathy, others will say it's transparency. The truth is, it's a combination of many elements.

 Emotional intelligence — or the skill that requires you to understand your own emotions, learn how to manage them, and know how to respond to the emotions of others on your team — is a vital component of good leadership.

 Emotional intelligence can help you ensure you're giving clear directions and allows you to be empathetic to the needs of others.
 In short, it can help you foster stronger professional relationships and communicate effectively.

 Most importantly, emotional intelligence enables you to stay calm during high-stress or unexpected situations — which can prevent you from making rash decisions as a leader, or stressing your team out unnecessarily.

 7. Good managers can establish and promote psychologically-safe environments.

-"Feeling supported, heard, and understood is the foundation I need to be able to come to work every day with the right mindset to do good work," Stefancik says.
+"Feeling supported, heard, and understood is the foundation I need to be able to come to work every day with the right mindset to do good work," Brault says.

 Psychological safety fosters innovative thinking and the ability to adapt well to change — and yet, according to a 2020 McKinsey Global Survey, only a handful of business leaders often demonstrate the behaviors associated with psychological safety.

 If you're a manager or hoping to be a better leader, it's important you take time to identify aspects of your management style or overall office culture that could benefit from psychological safety.